 5. Title-uniqueness & cannibalization check

 Below is a list of article titles with their primary target keyword.
-Identify: (a) near-duplicate titles (>70% token overlap), (b) different titles targeting the same primary keyword (cannibalization), (c) titles where the primary keyword isn't in the title.
+Identify: (a) near-duplicate titles (>70% token overlap), (b) different titles targeting the same primary keyword (cannibalization), (c) titles where the primary keyword is not in the title.
 For each conflict pair, recommend: which to keep, which to merge or de-target, and the new title for the survivor.

 Titles + keywords: